AliciaXia222/Capstone-Team-Climate-Trace/README.md

 In particular, we select the best model based on **minimizing MAPE in the cross domain strategy**, as it better reflects the model’s real-world generalization ability and allows us to optimize accordingly.

 As a **baseline**, we consider the scenario where EUI is predicted simply by using the value from the geographically closest data point.
 To implement this, we use a **K-Nearest Neighbors model with K=1, using only latitude and longitude** as input features.

-With this approach, we obtained an average MAPE of 37.8%, which serves as our reference point for evaluating model improvements.
+With this approach, we obtained an **average MAPE of 37.8%**, which serves as our reference point for evaluating model improvements.

 We initially tested our models using all available features and then evaluated performance by selecting only the most important ones.
 After testing several options, we decided to set a threshold to retain only features that contributed more than 1% to the model's predictions.
 The summary results of both alternatives—using all features versus using only those with more than 1% importance—are presented below.